Conch Piercings – Ultimate Guide With Images

-Our conch piercing guide will turn you into an expert on this type of piercing and it will help you figure out if you want to move ahead with it.
-It’ll walk you through the whole procedure if you’re the type who likes to know exactly what’s going to happen to you in the piercer’s chair.
+Our conch piercing guide will turn you into an expert on this type of piercing and it will help you figure out if you want to go ahead with it.
+It’ll walk you through the whole procedure, if you’re the type who likes to know exactly what’s going to happen whilst you are in the piercer’s chair.

 What Is A Conch Piercing?

 A conch piercing is when you have the cartilage of the middle portion of your ear pierced.
 That’s the spot that has the largest area of ear cartilage.
 It gets its name because this part of the ear looks similar to a conch shell.

 You can have an inner conch piercing or an outer conch piercing.
 The lower part is commonly called the inner conch, while the upper part is known as the outer conch.

 After you’ve talked to your piercer about their dedication to hygiene and safety and you’ve decided to have a conch piercing, your piercer will prepare your ear for the procedure.

 The piercer will clean your ear with disinfectant.
 That will help you avoid getting a preventable infection.

 From there, he’ll mark the area by using a pen or a surgical marker.
 That will help make the placement as precise as it can be.
 Even being off by a few millimeters can alter the appearance of your conch piercing.

 Your piercer will then be ready to insert the needle to make the conch piercing.
 After the needle goes through, he’ll insert the jewelry.
 The whole process only takes a couple minutes – it’ll be over before you know it.